d-morrison/IntroStatActivities/_book/09-A14-inference-2cat_CI-theory.md

 \vspace{1in}

 For this activity we will again use the Helmet Use and Head Injury data set.
-In Activity 9A we saw that there was evidence that helmet use is assoicated with a reduced risk of head injury.
+In Activity 9A we saw that there was evidence that helmet use is associated with a reduced risk of head injury.
 Today we will estimate the difference in proportion of head injuries for those who wore helmets and those who did not.

 In "Helmet Use and Risk of Head Injuries in Alpine Skiers and Snowboarders" by Sullheim et. al., [@sulheim2017], we can see the summary results from a random sample of 3562 skiers and snowboarders involved in accidents in the two-way table below.